 In July 2016 the National Anti-Corruption System passed into law, the most sweeping package of anti-corruption reforms enacted in Mexico’s history.
 Built upon the 2012 Federal Law Against Corruption in Public Procurement, it promises severe sanctions for misconduct on both individuals and corporations.

 As a result of these new laws, organizations that fail to take proactive steps to prevent bribery are now subject to strict liability penalties.
 Companies from the US and UK must also comply with international anti-bribery legislation such as the US Foreign Corrupt Practices Act and the UK Bribery Act.

 AFAM’s criminal attorneys have handled a diverse range of criminal fraud cases, including:

 - Bribery and corruption

 - Employee fraud

 - Investment fraud

 - Property fraud

 - Mail fraud

-By clicking “send” you agree that our review of the information contained in your message will not create an attorney-client relationship between you and our firm.
-Regardless, all information sent to us will be treated confidentially.
+By clicking “send” you agree that our review of the information contained in your e-mail and any attachments will not create an attorney-client relationship between you and our firm.
+For this reason, do not send any information that you would want treated confidentially.